Keyfactor/digicert-metadata-sync/docsource/content.md

 ## Settings

+### Command Line Arguments
+One of these two arguments needs to be used for the tool to run.

+- **"kftodc"**
+Syncronizes the contents of custom fields listed in manualfields.json from Keyfactor to DigiCert.
+If the fields in manualfields.json do not exist in Keyfactor or DigiCert, they are created first.
+Example: `.\DigicertMetadataSync.exe kftodc`

+- **"dctokf"**
+Syncronizes the contents of both custom and non-custom fields from DigiCert to Keyfactor.
+The fields are listed in manualfields.json, and are created if necessary.
+Example: `.\DigicertMetadataSync.exe dctokf`

 ### `DigicertMetadataSync.dll.config` keys
 - **`DigicertAPIKey`**
   Your DigiCert API Key with **API key restrictions** set to **Orders, Domains and Organizations".